MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 ### Preparation

-It's advised that all devices are updated to the latest build using [Advanced Recovery Companion](https://www.microsoft.com/store/productId/9P74Z35SFRS8) (ARC) which can be downloaded from Microsoft Store.
+It is a best practive to keep all devices updated to the latest build using [Advanced Recovery Companion](https://www.microsoft.com/store/productId/9P74Z35SFRS8) (ARC) which can be downloaded from Microsoft Store.

 #### Provisioning package